7 cell phone financing options in Canada

 If you have a bad credit score, you may not be eligible for 0% financing, but you could still receive phone financing with an additional interest charge.

 You then pay off your phone in convenient, automatic monthly payments.
+Learn more about Samsung Galaxy financing.

 5. Finance through a store retailer

-Some retailers use their store credit card to offer a low interest or interest-free promotional period of around 1-2 years to help you save when paying off the cost of a new cell phone.
+Some retailers use their store credit card to offer a low interest or interest-free promotional period of around one to two years to help you save when paying off the cost of a new cell phone.
 Others use third-party services like Affirm or Flexiti to offer personal loans you can use to finance your cellphone purchase at checkout.
 Although store credit cards are typically easier to qualify for than other types of credit cards, in order to qualify for 0% APR financing you’ll likely need a good credit score.

 Pros